 However, this method may not be used for skin conditions that require confirmatory diagnosis such as suspected skin cancer or suspicious looking moles.
 In such cases, biopsy or excision is necessary.

 In excision, skin lesion is removed completely under local anaesthesia.
 It is usually done if the skin lesion is highly suspicious of skin cancer.
 This is because skin cancer usually penetrates deeper into the skin tissue although they may be visibly small.
 If not removed completely, it may be dangerous to you.
 It usually requires stitches, and may leave a small scar after the wound heals completely.

 Cryotherapy is a technique using liquid nitrogen to freeze and destroy skin lesions.
-Liquid nitrogen is extremely cold.
+Liquid nitrogen is very cold.
 It will freeze any living tissue it comes into contact with.
 It can be used to treat skin conditions like warts, skin tags, and small lumps and bumps on the skin.
 Sometimes, a few treatment sessions may be required for larger or thicker skin lesions like warts.